 There isn’t much info about Garcia contribution to HEARTBEEPS online (how much info do you need?), but the film hasn’t completely gone away.
 It’s available for rent streaming on Amazon, and YouTube, as well as in DVD or Blu Ray editions, with Phil prominently featured on the cover with Kaufman and Peters.
 But I wouldn’t recommend it in any of those forms unless you’re Kaufman, Peters, or Garcia completists.

-Well, that’s all I got about Garcia’s precipitation in a movie that’s barely a blip on the radar on the pop culture radar.
+Well, that’s all I got about Garcia’s odd involvement with a movie that’s barely a blip on the radar on the pop culture radar.

 Now, you can go about your day.